bsnes-emu/bsnes/docs/install/linux.md

  2. Type `cd ~/higan-src`
     (or wherever you put the higan source) and press Enter
- 3. Type `make -C higan install` and press Enter to install higan and its supporting files
+ 3. Type `make -C higan target=higan install` and press Enter to install higan and its supporting files
  4. Type `make -C icarus install` and press Enter to install icarus and its game database